Hertzole/HertzVox-2/README.md

 - Generates greedy Unity colliders

 ## Limitations
-Currently there are a few limitations due to jobs:
+Currently, there are a few limitations due to jobs:
-- Currently only block shapes are present.
-New ones need to be hard coded.
+- Currently, only block shapes are present.
+New ones need to be hardcoded.
 - The world size can't be infinite (will be changed in the future).
 - No block merging (greedy meshing) for the actual meshes.